-Note: This article was updated on Nov 28th to add Keystone XL information and to add links to Trans-mountain pipeline news items.
+Note: The topmost image was added on March 13 2018.
+This article was updated on Nov 28th 2017, to add Keystone XL information and to add links to Trans-mountain pipeline news items.
 Prior to that, the article was updated on October 5th to show the news that the Energy East pipeline was cancelled.

 I have been asked a couple of times lately to brief aquaintances on the status of pipelines, so I thought that I would create a status update for the various pipeline projects that First Nations and environmental activists have been working so hard to stop.
 What a tumultuous summer it has been: spring flooding in Québec, raging forest fires in B.C., multiple, devastating hurricanes in the Carribean, Florida, and the southern U.S., and yesterday, Sept.
 20th, an earthquake in Mexico, which has declared a state of emergency.
 The Earth is writhing in pain, and homo sapiens is getting slapped in the face with the reality of the interdependence of all life and the interconnectedness of human existence.
 Perhaps, just perhaps, a dawning realization that climate change is real, and it is not going away, is the reason that some pipeline projects have been cancelled.